"Many Bots" design approach

 Step 1: Create the Greeter bot

-- From the Getting Started bot in Conversation Builder, click on the three-dot icon in the menu bar, and select Bot Settings.
+- From the Getting Started bot in Conversation Builder, click the three-dot icon in the menu bar, and select Bot Settings.

 - Expand the More Settings menu, and scroll towards the bottom until you see the Export Bot option.
 Click the download icon to generate a JSON-formatted copy of the Getting Started bot.